ucbi/uniform/guides/introduction/How It Works.md

 ## The Base Project

-The Base Project is the single Elixir application that houses all of your applications.
-Applications are developed and tested in the Base Project.
+The Base Project is the single Elixir project that houses multiple separate apps.
+Apps are developed and tested together in the Base Project.

 The Base Project's `lib` directory is central.
 It contains directories for: